-- Open Space Option #1 Minimum 25% required open space: This option for open space would require a minimum of 25% open space be provided within the overall subdivision.
-This would include conservation areas, but would not include rights-of-way.(Staff and Planning & Zoning Commission Recommendations) - 2.
-Open Space Option #2 Alternative percentage of open space: This option would require that some percentage of open space less than or greater than 25% be provided within the overall subdivision.
-Again, this would include conservation area, but would not include rights-of-way. - Open Space Option #3 No specified minimum open space requirement: This option would not specify a minimum amount of open space.
+- 1. Open Space Option #1 25% required open space: This option for open space would require that 25% of open space be provided within the overall subdivision.
+This would include conservation areas, but would not include rights-of-way. - 2.
+Open Space Option #2 Alternative percentage of open space: This option would require that some percentage of open space less than or higher than 25% be provided within the overall subdivision.
+Again, this would include conservation area but would not include rights-of-way. - 3.
+Open Space Option #3 No specified minimum open space requirement: This Option would not specify a minimum amount of open space.
 Rather, the applicant would need to demonstrate that the proposed subdivision contained sufficient open space to meet the stated intent and performance criteria within the ordinance.